 Treating objections as opportunities to build trust can strengthen the relationship.
 By addressing their concerns thoughtfully, you demonstrate that you’re listening and committed to finding the right solution for them.
 A well-handled objection can uncover a prospect’s true priorities and move you closer to a deal.
 Having a framework for responding ensures you can manage these moments with confidence and professionalism.

-Close: Secure Commitment and Next Steps
+Stage 6: Secure Commitment and Define Next Steps

 The end of the call should be clear and decisive.
 Your goal is to secure a firm commitment for the next action.
 Depending on your sales process, this might be scheduling a demo, starting a trial, or signing a contract.
 Don’t leave the conversation with a vague "let's talk again soon."
 Ask direct questions to confirm their interest and readiness to move forward.